K-PaaS/application-platform-guide-eng/install/service/mysql.md

 $ cd ~/workspace

 # Deployment File Download
-$ git clone https://github.com/PaaS-TA/service-deployment.git -b v5.1.25
+$ git clone https://github.com/K-PaaS/service-deployment.git -b v5.1.25.1
 ```

 ### <div id="2.4"/> 2.4.
 Deployment File Modification

 The BOSH Deployment manifest is a YAML file that defines the properties of the Components element and the deployment.
-Network, vm_type, disk_type, etc. used in the deployment file utilize Cloud config, and refer to the PaaS-TA AP installation guide for utilization methods
+Network, vm_type, disk_type, etc. used in the deployment file utilize Cloud config, and refer to the K-PaaS AP installation guide for utilization methods

 - Check the contents of the cloud config setting.